 Bertil van Boer is a recognized authority on 18th century music, particularly in areas outside the central European core.
 He specialized in music of Scandinavia, focusing on the Gustavian era of Sweden and the composer Joseph Martin Kraus.

 He has published numerous editions of composers from this period, including contributions to the Complete Works of Carl Philipp Emanuel Bach and is in the process of developing the Complete Works Edition of Kraus.
 He holds his PhD from Uppsala University, where he studied under Ingmar Bengtsson and is currently Professor of Musicology-Theory at Western Washington University.

-Artaria co-founder and director, Klaus Heymann, is the dynamic force behind the highly successful recording label Naxos which he established ten years ago.
+Artaria co-founder and director, Klaus Heymann, is the dynamic force behind the highly successful recording label Naxos which he established thirty years ago.
 His strategic vision for the label, based firmly on a sound and imaginative artistic policy, has seen Naxos emerge as a major force in the recording industry in recent years.

 Not just content to record and re-record standard repertoire like his major competitors, Klaus Heymann has demonstrated time and time again that well-produced and skilfully-marketed 'unfamiliar' repertoire is equally viable.
 While many recording labels have turned inward over the past few years, content to reissue old recordings from their backlists, Naxos has created a rapidly-expanding catalogue of unrivalled depth and scope.
 For many discerning collectors, Naxos is now the label of first resort.

 Klaus Heymann's strong interest in music of the Eighteenth Century is attested to by Naxos's many fine recordings of major repertoire from the period.
 His decision to establish Artaria Editions with Allan Badley rests on the unshakable conviction that this great age in the history of music is the last unexplored frontier in recording and publishing.